Salam Charity UK Appeals | Emergency Afghanistan

 Emergency Afghanistan

-Salam Charity are already on the ground responding to the emergency and providing vital essentials to help the victims of the disaster.
-The immediate response will be to ensure that the survivors have food and water and a place to sleep.
-We will be providing much needed:
+Salam Charity is already on the ground responding to this heartbreaking emergency.
+You can help us to provide vital aid to the victims of this disaster.
+Our immediate focus will be ensuring that survivors have food and water and a place to sleep.

 HOW YOU CAN HELP